 Smart apartment technology ranges from pre-installed smart home assistants to tech-enabled concierge services to smart lockers—the latter of which can be configured to store anything from packages to laundry to perishable groceries.

-On the front of security, smart locks are becoming increasingly commonplace, enabling streamline access for residents and guests and reflecting the mass shift towards app-centric living.
+On the front of security, smart locks are becoming increasingly commonplace, enabling streamlined access for residents and guests and reflecting the mass shift towards app-centric living.
 As far as tech-centric amenities go, these are just the tip of the iceberg.
 As technology gets more advanced, so will amenities.

 Upgraded physical and mechanical systems